Vsjee/focuss-theme/README.md

 # Focus theme

-Very friendly and focus dark theme, I hope you like it.
+Very friendly and focuss dark theme, I hope you like it.

 ### preview